 Migration from v3 to v4

 This is a summary of the changes necessary to migrate from SVGO v3 to SVGO v4.
 If you want more details or have any questions, please refer to our release notes for SVGO v4.0.0 or related pull requests.
-You're also encouraged to leave comments in pull requests if the existing content doesn't already answer your question.
+You're encouraged to leave comments in pull requests if the existing content doesn't answer your question.

 Version Requirements